alexpovel/srgn/README.md

-Imagine you [dislike acronyms and abbreviations](https://www.instituteccp.com/a-case-against-abbreviations-and-acronyms/), and want to rid documentation strings, but not any code of them.
+Imagine you [dislike acronyms and abbreviations](https://www.instituteccp.com/a-case-against-abbreviations-and-acronyms/), and would thus like to expand all of them.
+However, simple search-and-replace is
+dangerous: actual code might be hit, rendering it syntactically invalid.
+Let's assume we'd only like to hit documentation.
 The Python snippet

 ```python gnu.py
 """GNU module."""